FrontRunner: Future phases

+Phase 3 includes a 20 mi extension to Brigham City.
 The location of the station in Brigham City will likely be on newly built right-of-way near the western end of 200 South, where the Utah Transit Authority already owns a Park and Ride lot, only used for vanpool services to Thiokol, with an additional station in Willard just east of I-15 at about 750 North.
 An agreement between the UTA, Ogden City, and Weber County to construct a station at Business Depot Ogden was reached in 2020.
+Included in the extension, is the planned fleet overhaul to 32 electric trainsets, which will include 15 miles of electrified track with the rest being dependent on batteries.
+Finally, the phase plans to include upgrading 48 miles to 90 mph track, which also comes with curve upgrades.